EOSIO/eosio.cdt/docs/02_installation.md

 * eosio-objdump
 * eosio-readelf

-TO DO:
-these tools are not installed after brew install, how can I get them? eosio-abidiff eosio-ranlib eosio-ar eosio-objdump eosio-readelf eosio-merge
+Below tools are not installed after brew install, you get them only by building the repository and installing from scracth, [see here](#guided_installation_or_building_from_scratch) eosio-abidiff eosio-ranlib eosio-ar eosio-objdump eosio-readelf

 License